ivanvgreiff/zk-fuzz-lab/oracles/rust_eq/README.md

 # Rust Equality Oracle (A1)

-Compares **native** vs **ZKVM** execution results for Rust-level differential fuzzing.
+Compares **native** vs **zkVM** execution results for Rust-level differential fuzzing.

 ## Purpose

-Given two `RunResult` structs (one from native runner, one from SP1/ZKVM runner), determine if they are equivalent or diverged.
+Given two `RunResult` structs (one from native runner, one from SP1/zkVM runner), determine if they are equivalent or diverged.

 ## Comparison Logic